minnesotanlp/scholawrite/index.md

 Participants will install a system 'ScholaWrite' into their own laptop.
 The data collected by ScholaWrite during this experiment is anonymized keystroke data, i.e., the information gathered from a human using a keyboard, such as which keys are pressed and when, and the sequence of keys pressed (these sequences make up words, sentences, paragraphs, etc.).
 Also, the associated timestamps and ChatGPT-suggested paraphrasing would be stored under anonymity, too.

+Every two week, participants will be asked to complete a survey about their sentiment about the writing progress, interaction with AI-tool, etc.

 This work is conducted under approval by PI, Prof. Dongyeop Kang at Minnesota NLP.

 ### Payment